StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 }
 ```

-The policy should be made available to StackState and the StackState Agent in one of the following ways:
+The policy can be made available to StackState and the StackState Agent in one of the following ways:

 * StackState and/or StackState Agent running on EC2 or EKS with Data Collection Account and Monitor Account in the same AWS organization:
   * **StackState** and **StackState Agent** : [Attach IAM role to the EC2 instance or EKS pod](#iam-role-on-ec2-or-eks)